 The Advanced Trauma Life Support (ATLS®) Course of the American College of Surgeons has had a dramatic effect in improving outcome of patients by standardising their resuscitation and initial assessment, and providing one safe simple way for the initial care of such patients.
-However, ATLS® makes very little provision for care beyond the “Golden Hour”, and often the surgical care that the patient receives after resuscitation is performed by those inexperienced in the surgical management of the trauma patient.
+However, ATLS® makes very little provision for care beyond the “Golden Hour”.

 The standard general surgical training received in the management of trauma is often deficient, partly because traditional surgical training is more and more organ specific and partly because in most developed training programs, there is limited exposure to the range of injured patients.
 It is not enough to be a good operator.
 The effective practitioner is part of a multidisciplinary team that plans for, and is trained to provide, the essential medical and surgical response required in the management of the injured patient.

 Planning the response requires an understanding of:

-The International Association for Trauma Surgery and Intensive Care (IATSIC) is a founding component of the Société International de Chirurgie (International Society of Surgery) – ISS/SIC.
+The International Association for Trauma Surgery and Intensive Care (IATSIC) is a founding component of the International Society of Surgery / Société Internationale de Chirurgie (ISS/SIC).
 Under the patronage and supervision of IATSIC, the Definitive Surgical Trauma Care (DSTC™) Course has been developed for surgeons who may be faced with the definitive care of a patient with multiple injuries.
 By the beginning of 2018, more than 470 Courses had been delivered in over 30 countries in five different languages.
 In addition to training surgeons, DSTC provides the environment in which Operating Room nurses and Anaesthesiologists can also learn the technical and teamwork skills necessary to provide effective trauma care.